-Hell’s Kitchen is a sand stone canyon beautifully colored with yellow, pink, white and red hues from the sulphur ,iron and calcium deposits in the soil. the appropriately named canyon’s temperatures are known to hit as high as 50degrees Centigrade.
+Hell’s Kitchen is a sand stone canyon beautifully colored with yellow, pink, white and red hues from the sulphur ,iron and calcium deposits in the soil.
+The appropriately named canyon’s temperatures are known to hit as high as 50 degrees Centigrade.
 After paying our fees which I don’t remember and securing our guide for the day Issa, he gave us a brief history of the canyon, legend and all and had us follow him down a steep canyon that revealed spectacular views of the place.
 Issa, a god among men was walking barefoot!
-It was almost midday and the temperature had hit 40 and was climbing steadily. he was unbothered saying it wasn’t that bad since it had rained the previous day. my shoes disagreed with that sentiment as they slowly melted and came apart.
+It was almost midday and the temperature had hit 40 and was climbing steadily.
+He was unbothered saying it wasn’t that bad since it had rained the previous day.
+My shoes disagreed with that sentiment as they slowly melted and came apart.

 It gets hotter further down the canyon you go.
 I was completely soaked in my all black outfit.
 I mean sure, perhaps black wasn’t the wisest choice out here but hey severe dehydration and heatstroke are temporary, my fashion drip is however eternal!
 We passed some animal tracks; baboons,apparently they like to bask here from time to time.
 Issa then smeared some of the different colored dust on my arm, we mused about how this was definitely the inspiration for all makeup artists.
 So cool!